norsk-gjeldsinformasjon/api-docs/docs/howto/deliver-debt-data/Testing_&_go-live.md

 !!! note "To get test access"
     Contact [post@norskgjeld.no](mailto:post@norskgjeld.no) with: organisation details, test endpoint URL, test IP addresses, and test enterprise certificate.

-!!! warning "Synthetic SSNs only"
+!!! warning "Synthetic NINs only"
-    Real or production SSNs must **never** be used in non-production environments.
+    Real or production NINs must **never** be used in non-production environments.

 ## Mandatory tests — getalldata